Phanerozoic: Cretaceous Period

-The Cretaceous is the Phanerozoic's longest period, and the last period of the Mesozoic.
+The Cretaceous is the Phanerozoic's longest period and the last period of the Mesozoic.
 It spans from 145 million to 66 million years ago, and is divided into two epochs: Early Cretaceous, and Late Cretaceous.

 The Early Cretaceous Epoch spans from 145 million to 100 million years ago.
 Dinosaurs continued to be abundant, with groups such as tyrannosauroids, avialans (birds), marginocephalians, and ornithopods seeing early glimpses of later success.
 Other tetrapods, such as stegosaurs and ichthyosaurs, declined significantly, and sauropods were restricted to southern continents.

 The Late Cretaceous Epoch spans from 100 million to 66 million years ago.
 The Late Cretaceous featured a cooling trend that would continue into the Cenozoic Era.
 Eventually, the tropical climate was restricted to the equator and areas beyond the tropic lines featured more seasonal climates.
 Dinosaurs still thrived as new species such as Tyrannosaurus, Ankylosaurus, Triceratops and hadrosaurs dominated the food web.
 Whether or not pterosaurs went into a decline as birds radiated is debated; however, many families survived until the end of the Cretaceous, alongside new forms such as the gigantic Quetzalcoatlus.
 Mammals diversified despite their small sizes, with metatherians (marsupials and kin) and eutherians (placentals and kin) coming into their own.
 In the oceans, mosasaurs diversified to fill the role of the now-extinct ichthyosaurs, alongside huge plesiosaurs such as Elasmosaurus.
 Also, the first flowering plants evolved.
 At the end of the Cretaceous, the Deccan Traps and other volcanic eruptions were poisoning the atmosphere.
-As this was continued, it is thought that a large meteor smashed into Earth, creating the Chicxulub Crater and the event known as the K–Pg extinction, the fifth and most recent mass extinction event, during which 75% of life on Earth became extinct, including all non-avian dinosaurs.
-Every living thing with a body mass over 10 kilograms became extinct, and the age of the dinosaurs came to an end.
+As this was continued, it is thought that a large meteor smashed into Earth, creating the Chicxulub Crater and causing the event known as the K–Pg extinction, the fifth and most recent mass extinction event, during which 75% of life on Earth became extinct, including all non-avian dinosaurs.
+Every living thing with a body mass over 10 kilograms became extinct, and the Age of Dinosaurs came to an end.

 Cenozoic Era

-The Cenozoic featured the rise of mammals as the dominant class of animals, as the end of the age of the dinosaurs left significant open niches.
+The Cenozoic featured the rise of mammals and birds as the dominant class of animals, as the end of the Age of Dinosaurs left significant open niches.
 There are three divisions of the Cenozoic: Paleogene, Neogene and Quaternary.